boltops-tools/lono/docs/_docs/tutorials/ec2/cfn-delete.md

 $
 ```

-Congratulations! 🎉 You have successfully created a lono project from scratch!
+Congratulations! 🎉 You have successfully gone through the lono introductory tutorial.
+You've created stacks, edit them, and updated them.
+Hopefully you've gotten a good sense of how lono works.
+There is much more lono can do.
+Here are some additional links to learn more:

+* [Scripts] -
+* [Helper] -
+* [Params] -
+* [Nested Stacks] -

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorials/ec2/cfn-preview.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="">Next Step</a>